Start your pain-free journey today!

 The hamstring is the big muscle on the back of your thigh and it crosses behind the knee joint.
 When you tear your meniscus, the hamstring tightens up and restricts your mobility.
 By stretching out your hamstring, you will begin to restore normal mobility to your knee.

-How to perform the hamstring stretch with a strap.
+How to perform the hamstring stretch with a strap exercise for a meniscus tear.

 Start by lying on your back with both legs straight and the strap around the middle of your foot.
 Keep your knee straight and use the strap to pull your leg straight up until you feel a stretch in the back of your leg.
 Once you feel the stretch, hold it for 20 seconds and then lower back down to the start position.
 Rest for a second or two and repeat this 5 times.